YoungFaithful/CapacityExpansion.jl/paper/paper.md

 - *Modular model setup*: The model setup is flexible and based on a modular setup.
 Depending on the configuration different technology groups can be activated or deactivated, a green or brown field study performed, emissions limits can be enforced, different storage models can be used, and an integrated investment and dispatch or pure dispatch optimization can be run.

 # ``CapacityExpansion`` within the broader ecosystem
-``CapacityExpansion`` is the first package to provide capacity expansion planning in Julia.
+``CapacityExpansion`` is the first officially published package to provide capacity expansion planning in Julia.

 Multiple other software tools exist that support energy system planning both in Julia and other programming languages.
 We provide an overview of the broader ecosystem for orientation.